Tay-j/Beast2.7-Dev-IntelliJ/README.md

 Alternatively, use the same debug configuration for `BeastMain`, which will bring up a window where an xml file can be selected.

+## Implementing a new substitution model

+We are implementing the F84 substitution model.

 ## TreeStat

 In this next step we will run a beast2 package, treestat2, that is deployed through a a graphical user interface from the applauncher.